edamianreynoso/arc-assb-controller/paper/main_draft.md

 | L5 | Safety under adversarial incentives | Goal corruption; arousal-seeking dynamics | `adversarial_coupling`, `random_dopamine` | RI, NDR, PerfMean |
 | L6 | Integration with RL | Instability in learning; poor transfer | GridWorld variants | Success, reward, stability |

+We consider each hypothesis supported when the primary metrics for its line move in the predicted direction relative to baselines consistently across seeds (and across scenarios where applicable).
+We report means and statistical tests in Section 6 and Section 6.8.

 ---

 ## 6. Experiments

 ### 6.1 Experimental Protocol and Baselines

+We validate hypotheses H1–H6 (Section 5.3) by running the corresponding research lines and evaluating the primary metrics in Table 2.
+A hypothesis is treated as supported when metrics change in the predicted direction relative to baselines and the effect is statistically significant across seeds (Section 6.8).

 **Simulation (L1–L5).** We use `configs/v2.yaml` with horizon $H=160$, perturbation onset $\text{shock}_t=60$, and 20 random seeds.
 Tables report mean metrics across seeds (and, when aggregated, across scenarios).
 Recovery Time (RT) is capped at `rt_max` when the strict recovery criterion is not met (Appendix D.2).